Saskapult/csc575project/README.md

 I (Katherine) want to work on this but I am open to working on other things.

-## Rayile Adam - Vocal Clip Correction
+## Rayile Adam Deliverable Idea 2 - Vocal Clip Correction
 It records one’s voice and then alters it and then plays the altered version back.
 Maybe with a configurable delay?
 The idea is that a person can try to mimic what they hear.